-To keep the outboard motor in the tilted up position, lock the tilt support lever to the clamp bracket.
+To keep the outboard motor in the tilted up position, push the tilt support knob under the swivel bracket.

 Do not use the tilt support lever or knob when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.